py-why/EconML/doc/spec/estimation/dml.rst

 What are the relevant estimator classes?
 ========================================

-This section describes the methodology implemented in the classes, :py:class:`~econml._rlearner._RLearner`, :py:class:`~econml.dml.DMLCateEstimator`, :py:class:`~econml.dml.LinearDMLCateEstimator`, :py:class:`~econml.dml.SparseLinearDMLCateEstimator`, :py:class:`~econml.dml.KernelDMLCateEstimator`.
+This section describes the methodology implemented in the classes, :class:`._RLearner`, :class:`.DMLCateEstimator`, :class:`.LinearDMLCateEstimator`, :class:`.SparseLinearDMLCateEstimator`, :class:`.KernelDMLCateEstimator`.
 Click on each of these links for a detailed module documentation and input parameters of each class.

 When should you use it?